alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use AWS Glue to convert T-SQL queries to PostgreSQL-compatible SQL during the migration
 - Configure Amazon Aurora PostgreSQL with a custom endpoint that emulates Microsoft SQL Server behavior
-- ✅ **Deploy Babelfish for Aurora PostgreSQL to enable support for T-SQL commands**
+- Deploy Babelfish for Aurora PostgreSQL to enable support for T-SQL commands\*\*
-- ✅ **Use AWS Schema Conversion Tool (AWS SCT) along with AWS Database Migration Service (AWS DMS) to migrate the schema and data**
+- Use AWS Schema Conversion Tool (AWS SCT) along with AWS Database Migration Service (AWS DMS) to migrate the schema and data\*\*
 - Use Amazon Aurora Global Database to replicate data across regions for compatibility

 ---